wang-ye/robinhood-crypto/README.md

 This repo provides several key APIs for Robinhood Crypto, including authorization, quotes, historicals, order placement and status.

 # How to Use
+Before using this package, please turn on 2FA in your robinhood account.
+You will also get notifications for inputting your MFA code (6-digits).
+Currently it assumes you use SMS for the MFA code.
+Other authentication approaches might be supported in the future.

 1. This package goes with Python 3.
 I use anaconda for the python version management.
 This will also configure the pip accordingly.

 ```shell